KMC Medical College & Hospital: Campus

-CM Yogi Adityanath in college, during routine visit.

 The college is spread over 24.2 acres and offers modern infrastructure to support medical education and student life.
 The campus features spacious lecture halls, departmental laboratories, and a central library with internet access and over 5,996 textbooks and reference materials.
 Separate hostels for male and female students are equipped with gymnasiums and facilities for indoor games, while faculty and staff have on-campus residential accommodations.
 Sports facilities include courts for volleyball, basketball, badminton, and football, and annual sports meets encourage student participation in both indoor and outdoor events.
-The affiliated 850-bed KMC Digital Hospital provides comprehensive healthcare services, including 24/7 emergency care, ICUs, NICUs, PICUs, and a Coronary Care Unit, offering students extensive hands-on clinical training across multiple specialties.
+The affiliated 1,068-bed KMC Digital Hospital provides comprehensive healthcare services, including 24/7 emergency care, ICUs, NICUs, PICUs, and a Coronary Care Unit, offering students extensive hands-on clinical training across multiple specialties.

+State Funding

+Under the Public Private Partnership (PPP) model of the Government of Uttar Pradesh, the college received substantial state funding to support its educational expenditures.
+For the academic year 2024-25, ₹8.75 crore was allocated to support the initial batch of 150 students in 2025.
+Subsequently, with the approval of the State Governor, the Medical Education and Training Department released an additional incentive grant of ₹9.75 crore, sanctioned for the expanded total enrollment of 350 students in 2026, combining both MBBS batches.

 Admission

 The college admits 150 students each year into the MBBS program.
 Admission is strictly based on performance in the NEET-UG examination.
 Seat allotment and counselling are handled by the Directorate General of Medical Education (DGME), Uttar Pradesh through the state counselling process.
 There is no reservation of seats by community; all seats are open.
 The MBBS course spans 4.5 years of academic instruction followed by a one-year compulsory rotating internship.

 The college operates under a Public-Private Partnership (PPP) model between the Shanti Foundation and the Government of Uttar Pradesh.
 Under this arrangement, the fee structure for MBBS students is regulated and fixed by the Uttar Pradesh State Government.